RatCatcherVrYT/ratcatchervr-website/README.md

   <p>To exercise these rights or ask questions about your data, please contact us at <a href="mailto:ratcatchervr@gmail.com">ratcatchervr@gmail.com</a>.
 We will respond promptly and in accordance with applicable law.</p>

   <h3>6.
 Children’s Privacy</h3>
-  <p>Primal's Playground VR is not intended for children under 13 years old.
+  <p>PUltimate GloveBall is intended for children under 13 years old.
 We do not knowingly collect personal information from children under 13.
 If we learn we have collected such data, we will delete it immediately.</p>

   <h3>7.
 Changes to This Privacy Policy</h3>
   <p>We may update this policy occasionally to reflect changes in our practices or legal requirements.
 When we do, we will update the effective date and notify users via in-game announcements or website notices.
 We encourage you to review this policy regularly.</p>